Get

 Helpful Tips for Introducing Cats

 As we mentioned, introducing cats may be a challenge.
-Many variables can affect whether the two animals will get along.
-Sometimes, they end up just tolerating each other, with the occasional squabble when one becomes jealous.
+Many variables can affect how long it will take for two cats to get along, or whether they ever will.
+Sometimes, they end up just tolerating each other, with the occasional squabble when one becomes dominant.
 People don’t always see eye to eye, so why should we expect different from our pets?

 When introducing two cats to each other, we recommend keeping the new kitty in their own room or safe space.
 They’re going through a dramatic transition becoming part of your household.
 They need time to acclimate and adjust to the new routines, sounds, and smells of their new forever home.
 The aim of a successful introduction is all about the first impression.